anirudhshankar99/DeepLense_PINN/README.md

 ## 1. Overview

 This document contains a description of responses to the Common Test I. Multi-Class Classification and the Specific Test V: Physics-Guided ML.
-Overall, the models used for the tasks are different architectures that use Residual Learning presented in the original article by K He, X Zhang, S Ren and J Sun $^{[1]}$.
+Overall, the models used for the tasks are different architectures that use Residual Learning presented originally in the article by K He, X Zhang, S Ren and J Sun $^{[1]}$.
 An initial description of all the models used is followed by training and evaluation procedure, and then the results and inference.

 ## 2. Models